Caf Champions League: Simba SC deserved to beat Kaizer Chiefs 6-0 – Eymael | Goal.com

 “Chiefs won 4-0…yes…and now today [Saturday]…Simba played well and scored three goals, they could have scored six goals today, they had a penalty in the first half, a clear handball inside the box which was not given and then Bernard [Morrison] and Bocco could have scored again.”

-The Belgian tactician has also hit out at the technical bench for their failure to introduce Rwandese striker Meddie Kagere in the last 20 minutes, insisting his introduction could have helped Simba to push for more goals.
+The Belgian tactician also feels the Simba technical bench should have brought in Rwandese striker Meddie Kagere in the last 20 minutes, insisting his introduction could have helped Simba to push for more goals.

 “I think Meddie [Kagere] in the last 20 minutes could have brought something new in the strike force, he could have helped them to push for more goals,” Eymael continued.